Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes

+Next we prove (v) by induction on the dimension $r$.
+Our proof contains two parts: the first part is to prove (v) for 2-dimensional faces; the second part is to prove (v) for $r$-dimensional faces under the inductive assumption of faces with dimension less than $r$.

-For any face $S$ of $N_{h}$ with dimension 2 which has two non-parallel edges in $E^{0}$, there is $i\neq j\in[1,n]$ satisfying that $S$ is parallel to the 2-dimensional plane determined by the $i$-th and $j$-th coordinate axes (in fact, $i$ and $j$ are the labels of the above two edges in $S$ assigned in the definition of $E_{h}$ respectively).
-Then due to the uniqueness and the construction of $\rho_{h}$, as we explain before, there is $h\'\in\Z^{2},w\in\N^{n}$ such that $S=N_{h\'}|_{\A\'}[w]$, where the initial exchange matrix is obtained from $B$ by deleting all but the $i$-th and $j$-th rows and columns.
-Hence (v) holds for such face.
+For any 2-dimensional face $S$ of $N_{h}$ which contains an edge in $E^{0}$ parallel to $v$ for each vector $v$ in its lattice generating set based on its minimal vertex, $ldim(S)=2$ and $S$ has two non-parallel edges in $E^{0}$.
+Then there is $i\neq j\in[1,n]$ satisfying that $S$ is parallel to the 2-dimensional plane determined by $e_i$ and $e_j$ (in fact, $i$ and $j$ are the labels of the above two edges in $S$ assigned in the definition of $E_{h}$).
+Then due to the construction of $\rho_{h}$ and inductive assumption of (v) for sub-polytopes, there is $h\'\in\Z^{2},w\in\N^{n}$ such that $S=\gamma(N_{h\'}|_{\A\'})[w]$, where $\gamma$ is the canonical embedding of $\R e_i\oplus\R e_j$ into $\R^n$ and $\A\'$ is a cluster algebra with principal coefficients whose initial exchange matrix is obtained from $B$ by deleting all but the $i$-th and $j$-th rows and columns.
+Hence (v) holds for such faces.